‘It doesn’t feel like she’s gone’ – Cheryl reflects at Sarah Harding fundraiser

 “You know, I’ve lost grandparents when I was younger and I lost a friend when I was younger but nothing like this, the feeling of shock and disbelief and it still lingers now to be honest.
 I still can’t quite believe it’s real.”

-When asked if a Girls Aloud reunion without Harding could be a possibility, Cheryl added: “It hasn’t even been a year.
+When asked if a Girls Aloud reunion without Harding could be a possibility, Cheryl told the PA news agency: “It hasn’t even been a year.
 It doesn’t feel like she’s gone at all.”

 Roberts, 36, Coyle, 37, and Cheryl donned pink T-shirts with Race for Life wording as they ran together in Hyde Park, while Walsh, 40, took part remotely as she was not able to join them in London.